astridhack/BlockchainJumpStart/Tutorials/SmartContracts with Solidity Browser.md

 ## Working with Smart Contracts

 Once you have an Ethereum account set up with some Ether, you can try deploying and interacting with smart contracts on your private blockchain.
 For this you can use the Browser Solidity project, which integrates with Metamask and allows you to write, deploy and use smart contracts directly in your browser.

+### Open Solidity browser and create a Smart Contract
 ```
 In Chrome navigate to https://ethereum.github.io/browser-solidity/ and in the upper left click "New File"
 ```